Santi871/DCSWaypointEditor/README.md

 Profiles may be imported from a file that was previously exported.

+#### Creating your own preset locations

+You may add more preset locations by adding more JSON formatted files in the data folder, following the format in the `pg.json` and `cauc.json`.

 ## Known issues

 * Attempting to enter sequence #2 or #3 without sequence #1 will not work.